Is Kirkland Lake Gold Ltd. (KL) a Keeper?

 Sponsored

-The average price from analysts is $45.44.
 KL currently public float of 252.84M and currently shorts hold a 1.40% ratio of that float.
-Today, the average trading volume of KL was 1.67M shares.
+Today, the average trading volume of KL was 1.66M shares.

 KL’s Market Performance